For the independent walker looking for a little luxury

 Lodge Bar & Shop

 Both Lodges also have a licensed bar and shop where you can buy a range of New Zealand wine and beer, as well as snacks, refreshments and dehydrated meal pouches.
-Take some cash or a credit card with you (sorry, no EFTPOS available)
+We accept both cash and card.

 Both Lodges hold stocks of the following products for sale:

-Beer, wine (red and white), ginger beer & soft drinks
+Beer, wine (red and white), cider, Gin & Tonic, soft drinks

 Complimentary tea and coffee